spectrocloud/librarium/docs/docs-content/integrations/kubernetes-generic.md

 ### Support Lifecycle

 We support CNCF Kubernetes for N-3 Kubernetes minor versions for a duration of 14 months.
 The duration exceeds the official EOL by four months.
 Once we stop supporting the minor version, we initiate the deprecation process.
-You can learn more about our Kubernetes support lifecycle in the [Kubernetes Support Lifecycle](kubernetes-support.md#palette-extended-kubernetes-support) guide.
+Refer to the [Kubernetes Support Lifecycle](kubernetes-support.md#palette-extended-kubernetes-support) guide to learn more.

 ## Versions Supported